thesandboxgame/sandbox-smart-contracts/docs/topics/faucet/Faucet.md

 ### 12 Retrieve all tokens from Faucet Contract.

-The contract developer will also be able to recover all of the tokens on any address using the retrieve method in the write section.
+The contract deployer will also be able to recover all of the tokens on any address using the retrieve method in the write section.

 ![Faucet12](F12.png "Step 12")